MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 5. *Step*, making decision between change all the weights based on the calculation, or leave it unchanged and terminate the search process.
 6. Go back to step 2 and *repeat* the process.
 7. Iterate until the stop criteria are met (e.g. the model is well-trained enough or the waiting time has been exceeded) are met.

+<strong>Initialize</strong>: setting the parameters to random values.<br>
+<strong>Loss</strong>: testing the effetiveness of any current weight assignment in terms of actual performance.<br>
+<strong>Step</strong>: to figure out whether a weight should be increased/descressed a bit.
+Basically, this may most likely to be too slow, but calculating *gradient* assist us to comprehend in which direction, and by approximately how much, to change each weight.<br>
+<strong>Stop</strong>: